nicklockwood/Expression/README.md

 Operator precedence follows standard BODMAS order, with multiplication/division given precedence over addition/subtraction.
 Prefix operators take precedence over postfix operators, which take precedence over infix ones.
 There is currently no way to specify precedence for custom operators - they all have equal priority to addition/subtraction.

-**Note**: Although there are currently no built-in boolean operators, if you wish to implement these then it should work as expected, with the caveat that short-circuiting (where the right-hand argument is not evaluated if the left-hand-side is false) is not supported.
+Standard boolean operators are supported, and follow the normal precidence rules, with the caveat that short-circuiting (where the right-hand argument is not evaluated if the left-hand-side is false) is not supported.
 The parser will also recognize the ternary `?:` operator, treating `a ? b : c` as a single infix operator with three arguments.

 ```swift
 .function(String, arity: Int)